vastlimits/uberAgent-ESA-Sysmon-Converter/README.md

 ## Platforms
-The uberAgent-ESA-Sysmon-Converter is developed in .NET 8 and, therefore, platform-independent.
+uberAgent-ESA-Sysmon-Converter is developed in .NET 8 and, therefore, platform-independent.

 ## Getting Started
 ### Download